-DataSet.plot(self, vars=None, autoscale=True, out=None, coast=True, kwargs) Autoplotting method.
-Automatically plot a dataset.
+DataSet.plot(self, vars=None, autoscale=True, out=None, coast=None, kwargs) plot: Automatically plot a dataset.

-- vars (str or list) A string or list of the variables to plot - autoscale (bool) Set to True if you want the colorbar to be scaled to the min/max of the data.
+- vars (str , list) A string or list of the variables to plot - autoscale (bool) Set to True if you want the colorbar to be scaled to the min/max of the data.
 Default is True - vars A string or list of the variables to plot - out (str) Name of output file if you want to save as html.
 Defaults to None. - coast (bool) Set to True if you want a coastline to show up on spatial map.
-Default is False - kwargs(Optional args to be sent to hvplot) -
+Default is True if cartopy is installed and working.
+Otherwise it is False. - kwargs (Optional args to be sent to hvplot) -